cafe-desktop/ctk/win32/vs10/README.txt

 successful build.  for building this in a different configuration, therefore, you will need to clean this project specifically and then rebuild.

-Please note, as CTK+ uses the Adwaita theme for all platforms by default, most icons used are not included with CTK+ (which *are* needed), so please see https://live.gnome.org/CTK%2B/Win32/MSVCCompilationOfCTKStack (under the CTK+ section) on how to get those icons set up for use with CTK+.
+Please note, as CTK+ uses the Advaita theme for all platforms by default, most icons used are not included with CTK+ (which *are* needed), so please see https://live.gnome.org/CTK%2B/Win32/MSVCCompilationOfCTKStack (under the CTK+ section) on how to get those icons set up for use with CTK+.